I’m excited (and terrified) to announce that I’m working toward publishing my debut novel.

 It’s WW2 historical fiction, set mainly in Northern England and Italy, and it incorporates a bit of murder, mayhem, romance, and lots and lots of mud to trudge through.

 Reading through all of the fascinating real historical accounts, I wonder sometimes why I should bother writing fiction.
 The truth is so interesting on its own!
 Still, I hope that through my story (which will hopefully turn into stories) I can share a little homage to the lives and experiences of the real people of the past.

 First, though, I have to work out how to publish the thing.

-I submitted an earlier draft to the Athanatos Christian Writing Contest last fall- it made the first ‘cut’ but not the semi-finals.
+I submitted one of the earliest drafts to the Athanatos Christian Writing Contest a couple of years ago- amazingly, it made the ‘first cut’ of judging, though it lost out in the semi-finals.
+This was a good thing.
+The book needed lots of work.
 I received great professional feedback, and the novel is much stronger for it.